dravasp/ccavenuepaymentgatewaymagentoseamless/README.md

 For 1-click cloud deploys you can use `Bitnami Hardened Images (CMS pre-bundeled Ubuntu OS)` or configure manually using `CIS Benchmarks` and proceed with manual installation of `CMS image on Bare Metal Servers (awsCloud, Azure, or GCP)`.

 Bitnami Application Catalog hosts a wide gammut of CMS eCommerce applications such as WordPress, Prestashop, and OroCommerce (Requested - currently available on GCP or Google Cloud) - `Currently OROCommerce requires Payment Gateways for Acceptance in Mumbai Metropolitan Region`.
 CCAvenue allows CC Validation Checks as well.
 Connect with your CCAvenue Security Expert to customise a solution based on the above Document.

+Currently building modules for - Orocommerce and Payment Plugin Development

+Invoice and Audit Trail
 Additional Notes - For non-compliant businesses proofing invalid invoices or declaring perishable items on Audit Trail - Your analyst can check traces and amend the following -

 | eCommerce/In-store/Offline Transaction Xf-Value | Freight on Board Value  |  Annoted Declaration